-- 57. We find that UNS's proposed LGIP revisions to incorporate a definition of a permissible technological advancement and technological change procedure partially comply with the requirements of Order Nos.
-845 and 845-A. Specifically, we find that UNS's proposed definition of permissible technological advancement meets the Commission's requirement to provide a category of technological change that does not constitute a material modification.96 - 58.
-Order No. 845 also requires that the technological change procedure explain how the transmission provider will evaluate the technological advancement request to determine whether it is a material modification.
-The UNS's proposed LGIP revisions do not explain how it will evaluate the technological advancement request to determine whether it is a material modification.
-Accordingly, we direct UNS to file, within sixty (60) days of the date of this order, a further compliance filing revising its LGIP to provide a more detailed explanation of the studies that UNS will conduct to determine whether the technological advancement request will result in a material modification.
+56. We find that PSCo's proposed LGIP revisions to incorporate a definition of a permissible technological advancement and a technological change procedure partially comply with the requirements of Order Nos.
+845 and 845-A. Specifically, we find that PSCo's proposed definition of a permissible technological advancement meets the Commission's requirement to provide a category of technological change that does not constitute a material modification.

+57. With regard to the deadline for completion of a technological advancement request, Order No. 845 provides that the determination of whether a change is a material modification must be made within 30 days of the initial request.99 However, PSCo's proposed revisions to Section 4.4.6.3 of its Tariff provide that the study will be completed within 30 days of receiving the study deposit.
+Further, Section 4.4.6 of PSCo's Tariff contains an incorrect section reference to Section 4.4.4, which should reference to Section 4.4.6.
+Accordingly, we direct PSCo to file, within 60 days of the date of this order, a further compliance filing that revises the incorrect section reference and the proposed technological change procedure to provide that PSCo will determine whether or not a technological advancement is a material modification within 30 calendar days of receipt of the initial request.